Media Plugin

 Data Binding

-Uses dataBind(elm, 'jodit_fake_wrapper', true)
+Uses dataBind(elm, 'jodit_fake_wrapper', true) to:

 - Mark elements as already processed